Skip to content

 How long should a consultant wait before following up on a silent proposal?

 Three days of silence is the right trigger for a first follow-up, but the message should be value-led, not a status check.
 Seven days without a reply warrants a different channel.
-By day fourteen, a break-up email that withdraws the offer will either close the file cleanly or prompt the prospect to re-engage.
+By day fourteen, a break-up email that withdraws the offer will either win the file cleanly or prompt the contact to re-engage.

 Peter O'Donoghue